EmmanuelOga/plangs2/packages/auxiliar/README.md

 ## IterTap and MapTap

 Classes to wrap maps and arrays that are potentially indefined, so we can still map and get their size, etc.
-Used to handle Graph relationships and to wrap array data elements of nodes.
+Used to handle Graph relationships and to wrap array data elements of vertices.

 ## Map2